skipperbent/simple-php-router/README.md

 Remember that a more detailed issue- description and debug-info might suck to write, but it will help others understand- and resolve your issue without asking for the information.

 **Note:** please be as detailed as possible in the description when creating a new issue.
 This will help others to more easily understand- and solve your issue.
 Providing the necessary steps to reproduce the error within your description, adding useful debugging info etc. will help others quickly resolve the issue you are reporting.

+### Feedback and development

+If the library is missing a feature that you need in your project or if you have feedback, we'd love to hear from you.
+Feel free to leave us feedback by [creating a new issue](https://github.com/skipperbent/simple-php-router/issues/new).

+**Experiencing an issue?**

+Please refer to our [Help and support](#help-and-support) section in the documentation before reporting a new issue.

+##### Contribution development guidelines

+- Please try to follow the PSR-2 codestyle guidelines.

+- Please create your pull requests to the development base that matches the version number you want to change.
+For example when pushing changes to version 3, the pull request should use the `v3-development` base/branch.

+- Create detailed descriptions for your commits, as these will be used in the changelog for new releases.

+- When changing existing functionality, please ensure that the unit-tests working.

+- When adding new stuff, please remember to add new unit-tests for the functionality.

 ---